g33tansh/IMDB_BiLSTM_Sentiment_Analysis/README.md

 ## **Future Improvements**
 - Implement **pretrained embeddings (GloVe, Word2Vec, or BERT)**.
 - Explore **CNN+BiLSTM hybrid architectures** for better accuracy.
 - Optimize **hyperparameters** using grid search or Bayesian optimization.
+- Train the model on diverse sentiment datasets for consistency in sentiment analysis tasks.

 ## **License**
 This project is released under the **MIT License**.